2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 Women attend a candlelight vigil in Washington on June 26, two days after the U.S. Supreme Court overturned Roe vs. Wade, ending federal abortion protections.
 Photo by Jemal Countess/UPI | License Photo

-In September Queen Elizabeth II, the longest-serving monarch in British history, died at her Balmoral estate in Scotland at the age of 96.
-Her son, Charles has ascended the thrown as is now known as King Charles III.
+In September, Queen Elizabeth II, the longest-serving monarch in British history, died at her Balmoral estate in Scotland at age 96.
+Her son, Charles, has ascended the thrown as King Charles III.

 From Harry S. Truman to Biden, Elizabeth saw 14 U.S. presidents come and go during her reign.